hunterxcobby/100-days-of-code/log.md

     - learned the importance of data modeling and schemas in organizing and representing information in a relational database.

 11. **Indexing in Relational Databases:**
-    - Explored the significance of indexing in relational databases, especially in optimizing the performance of SELECT queries.
+    - learned the significance of indexing in relational databases, especially in optimizing the performance of SELECT queries.

 12. **SQL Statements for Retrieving Data:**
     - Analyzed the basic syntax of SQL SELECT statements, emphasizing the SELECT, FROM, WHERE, and ORDER BY clauses.